 We end our list of free universities in Austria with the University of Applied Arts Vienna.
 Known colloquially as the Die Angewandte, the University of Applied Arts Vienna is an institution that specializes in the arts.
 Founded in 1867 and granted university status in 1970, the predecessor of the Vienna School of Arts & Crafts has produced many influential artists throughout the years.

-I hope that this article on the free universities in Austria was helpful.
+We hope that this article on the free universities in Austria was helpful.
 To know more information like this, check out the Programs in Europe for International Students!